andrebocchini/sccm-powershell-automation-module/README.md

 Examples
 ========

-Here are a couple of examples of things you can automate with this module.
-Take, for example, a simple workflow where an SCCM admin has to perform the following tasks:
+Here's one example of something you can do with this module.
+[Visit the Wiki](https://github.com/andrebocchini/SCCM-Powershell-Automation-Module/wiki) to see a list with a few more examples.

+A workflow for automated test package creation:

 1. Create a new package
 2. Create an installation program for the new package